rythmengine/rythm-doc/en/tutorial.md

     ![fifth-run](../img/tutorial/helloworld/fifth-run.png)

-    See there is a problem in the result, we want to say "Greeting World" and it becomes "World Greeting", this is because the argument `@action` appears earlier before argument `@who` in the template source.
+    See there is a problem in the result, we want to say "Greeting World" and it becomes "World Greeting", this is because the argument `@action` is declared before the argument `@who` in the template source.
 So just swap the "World" and "Greeting" in the `HelloWorld.java` will fix the problem.

-    But what if a template has a lot of arguments in which case we want to use the argument name instead of position to pass the parameters, and yes Rythm support passing template arguments by name.
+    In case a template has a lot of arguments we want to use the argument name instead of position to pass the parameters.
+Rythm support passing template arguments by name.
 Here is the new `HelloWorld.java`:

     ```java
     import java.util.*;
     import com.greenlaw110.rythm.Rythm;

     public class HelloWorld {
         public static void main(String[] args) {
             Map<String, Object> params = new HashMap<String, Object>(2);
             params.put("who", "World");
             params.put("action", "Greeting");
             System.out.println(Rythm.render("helloworld.html", params));
         }
     }
     ```